Improving Business Efficiency with Dimensional Insight

 Standardized Physician Quality Reporting System (PQRS) Measurements: PQRS measurements were standardized across the organization and to regulatory authorities.

 Improved Patient Safety and Care Coordination: Automated nursing counts and monitoring streamlined processes, leading to improved patient safety and care coordination.

-- Effectively managing vast amounts of clinical, financial and operation information in order to improve business efficiency.
+Effectively managing vast amounts of clinical, financial and operational information in order to improve business efficiency.

 - Faster dissemination of organizational performance information to executive management.